-3. Protect your Information
+3. Protect Your Information

-I’m still on the fence about how secure virtual clouds are, but backing up your now organized important papers is good practice, making this not only portable, but accessible from anywhere.
+I’m still on the fence about how secure virtual clouds are.
+But backing up your now organized important papers is good practice, making this not only portable but accessible from anywhere.

-Wether you choose to scan everything or take pictures and save the files to a cloud or an external device, make sure your information is secure.
+Whether you choose to scan everything or take pictures and save the files to a cloud or an external device, make sure your information is secure.